alexinfopruna/canborrell_wp/wp-content/plugins/photo-gallery/readme.txt

 = POWERFUL LIGHTBOX =

-You can display your media content in a responsive lightbox that comes with 15 slideshow effects (Premium version), supports social sharing (Premium version), full width view option, filmstrip (Premium version), image commenting (Premium version), lightbox autoplay and many more options that make your lightbox look awesome.
+You can display your media content in a responsive lightbox that comes with 15 slideshow effects, supports social sharing, full width view option, filmstrip, image commenting (Premium version), lightbox autoplay and many more options that make your lightbox look awesome.

 = AUDIO AND VIDEO SUPPORT =